PaloAltoNetworks/cloud_function_prisma_access_bce/README.md

 8. Run "terraform deploy"
 9. Click the Output URL after the deployment finished, it will auto-added a random token id for authentication for the Cloud Function call
 10. If the feedback is "Successful", means you have deployed the Cloud Function successfully, and tested good.
 11. Copy and paste the Output URL into Palo Alto Networks Panorama for the Primsa Access IP change auto notification and automate the Google BeyondCorp access level update.
+You can do this through Palo Alto Networks Panorama Console: Panorama -> Cloud Service -> Configuration, click "IP Change Event Notification URL"